 “Will it make us sound like a machine?”

 Done badly, yes.
 Done well, the automation is invisible.
-A follow-up email can still sound like it came from your business.
-An appointment reminder can still feel personal.
+A follow-up email still sounds like it came from your business.
+An appointment reminder still feels personal.
 The client on the other end just notices that things happen faster and nothing gets missed.

 “What happens to our data?”